Review: Guillotine by Delilah S. Dawson

 Filed Under: Makes Racists Afraid Again

-This is a tricky review to write because there are two different elements to this book that require attention.
+This is a tricky review to write because two different elements of this book require attention.
 The first is the atmosphere and setting and all the social issues that go along with writing a novel set in a small one-horse Texas town with deep ties to America’s racist history.

 The other is the mystery itself, because this is a mystery novel.
 Why were a black man and a white woman murdered together, and who did it?